The Seven Last Words of Jesus Christ: Reflections and Prayers from St. Josemaria Escriva

 “Father, into your hands I commend my spirit.”
 (Lk 23:46)

 P.S.
-Each week the St. Josemaria Institute shares new and inspirational resources to help “light up” your daily life of prayer.
+Each week the St. Josemaria Institute shares new and inspirational resources for your daily life of prayer.
 If you have not subscribed to our mailing list, sign-up now receive weekly updates from the St. Josemaria Institute:

 If you are a regular subscriber, please consider joining the Friends of the St. Josemaria Institute who are helping to make these resources possible: